 JAX Vineyards, formerly known as Jackson Ridge has been producing wine since 1996.
 The name JAX is an abbreviated version of the family surname – shorter and a bit catchier.
-Our visit with this winery incidentally was a milestone for us, as it was the 400th Napa winery/producer we visited during our Napa Wine odyssey.
+Our visit with this winery incidentally was a milestone for us, as it was the 400th Napa Valley based winery/producer we visited for the Napa Wine Project (IE, this website).
 Yes, we do keep track of these rare milestones that end in 00!

 This vineyard is entirely dry farmed and the tonnage per acre for almost valley floor fruit is extremely low at around 1.9 tons.
 The flavors are more concentrated with the thicker skins as these vines have to survive without water through the long dry hot northern valley summers.
 Today this winery is run by a brother sister team, Kimberly & Trent Jackson with partner Dan Parrott.
 All are extremely energetic and passionate about the business.
 Once Kimberly returned from college – she began marketing their small production wines to area restaurants – today they still have strong distribution in restaurants.